wwood/bioruby-velvet_underground/README.md

 ## Development practice

 The velvet C code 'underground' here is for the most part vanilla velvet code as you might expect.
 However some changes were necessary to allow binding from this biogem.
-Also,
+For instance the library does not write to `$stdout` as this interferes with Ruby's writes to `$stdout`.

+There are also some extra options for controlling velvet's behaviour, geared towards taking some of the guesswork out of the assembly process at the expense of a less resolved `LastGraph`.
+These are currently non-standard modifications - get in touch with @wwood if you are interested.
+Not invoking these options should leave 'normal' velvet behaviour intact.

 ## Project home page